-There are many different feeling people often feel when they start a fitness journey.
+There are many different feelings people often get when they start a fitness journey.
 There are feelings of excitement but also of anxiety and uncertainty.
 There is nothing wrong with feeling unsure about a fitness routine, especially when you haven’t started yet.
 If fitness has never really been a part of your life then it’s very understandable that it all seems foreign.
 Understanding how to do an inclined-barbell bench press properly isn’t something we know from birth.
 In fact, even I have been there before.
 If you want to know how to start working out, take the advice that is readily available from the hundreds who have been there before you.

 We’ve all had an experience as a kid that we remember, like swimming for the first time, that made us anxious.
 Standing on the diving board, or at the edge of the pool, we would ask ourselves what we were doing?
 Why would you jump into the pool?
 Then we dived right in and it felt amazing!
 Working out is like that, stop making excuses and jump in, you’ll like the result.